 The Early period in Islam’s socio-political history and art is estimated to be around 640 to 900 CE.
 This falls just after Mohammad’s death, which was in the year 632 CE.
 After Mohammad’s death, four Caliphs were appointed as his successors, known as the “Rightly Guided Caliphs” – Caliphs are rulers within what is known as the caliphate, which is a state under Islamic rule.

 Mohammed (top, veiled) and the first four Caliphs, from the Subhat al-Akhbar; Unknown author Unknown author, Public domain, via Wikimedia Commons

 During this period, there was political unrest over the successors, and Uthman ibn Affan and Ali ibn Abi Talib were assassinated by rebels and sects who protested for new Caliphs.
 This was also when the fifth caliph, Al-Hasan ibn Ali ibn Abi Talib, signed a peace treaty for the caliph Mu’awiya to rule.
 The Umayyad Dynasty ruled from around 661 to 750 CE, and the second civil war (“Second Fitna”) started after Mu’awiya’s death in the year 780 CE.

 The Abbasid Dynasty ruled after the Umayyad Dynasty.

-The Abbasid Dynasty was also known as the “Islamic Golden Age” as it became a cultural and intellectual center in various disciplines like science, technology, theology, literature, visual arts, music, among others.
-There was also a cross-cultural influence between the East (such as China, India, Iran) and the West (for example, Europe’s Byzantine and Classical Antiquity styles).
+The Abbasid Dynasty was also known as the “Islamic Golden Age” as it became a cultural and intellectual center in various disciplines like science, technology, theology, literature, visual arts, and music, among others.
+There was also a cross-cultural influence between East Asia (such as China, India, and Iran) and the West (for example, Europe’s Byzantine and Classical Antiquity styles).

 During this period, the Fatimids ruled in Egypt and Syria, with Cairo as the main city.